henrymorenoespitia/henrymorenoespitia/README.md

 ### Hi there 👋

 I am a Software Product Engineer with a innovation aproach who like to create new things and look for processes to need to improveed by convey value in operations.
+Work in productivity projects by using Generative AI.

 🔭 Projects.
 - I like to collaborate in social projects in my free time.
 I was started alongside an interdisciplinary team a project to prevent sexual harassment of women.